Home Removable Implant Dentures/Overdentures

 • Fixed implant bridgesare the “Cadillac” option, and is the option every dentist would want in their own mouth, if they ever faced total tooth loss.
 It is more technique sensitive and not all dentists are able to provide this treatment and not all patients are candidates.
 It involves anchoring artificial teeth to implants using minimal bone reduction methods and purposeful attention to preserving bone and gum tissues, for a very real, natural-looking result (even with lips retracted, when you can see everything).
 While fixed implant bridges are extremely stable and closely mimic natural teeth, they may not be an option for every patient because of financial reasons, sever lack of bone or because the dentist providing the services simply doesn’t have the experience or skillset.

-• Traditional denturesare a common alternative to implant overdentures.
+• Traditional dentures are a common alternative to implant overdentures.
 They are non-invasive and less expensive upfront.
-However, they rest on the gums and are not anchored to the jawbone, which can lead to slippage and discomfort during eating or speaking.
+However, they rest solely on the gums, which can lead to slippage and discomfort during eating or speaking.
 Over time, traditional dentures may require adjustments or replacements due to changes in the jawbone and gums.

 • All-on-4 Dental Implant Dentures